lif31up/encoder-only-transformer-adapter/README.md

 | **Extended BERT** | `100%` **(500/500)** | (ongoing) |

 ## Extended BERT for Low-rank Adaption
-This implementation is a variant of LoRA for `bert-base-uncased`.
-A newly extended encoder is placed as an adapter/head to learn down-streamed tasks.
+To modify from-scratch experience, I objected to codes encoder-only transoformer head for pre-trained params `bert-base-uncased`.

 - **Task:** classifying movie reviews as positive or negative.
 - **Dataset:** `IMDB` dataset, which contains 50,000 movie reviews labeled as positive or negative.
-- **Pretrained Model:** `bert-base-uncased`, my implementation serves as late layers of pretrained model, which are used to fine-tune the model on the IMDB dataset.
+- **Pretrained Model:** `bert-base-uncased`

 ### Add an Encoder Stack as Adapter
 The **encoder** follows common BERT convention—it contains two sublayers: a multi-head self-attention mechanism and a simple, fully connected feed-forward network.
 These sublayers are connected through residual connections and layer normalization.